Finland By Train

 - Helsinki – Tampere – Vaasa

 - Helsinki – Tampere – Kokkola

 - Helsinki – Tampere – Oulu

 - Helsinki – Tampere – Jyväskylä - Pieksämäki

 - Helsinki – Lahti – Kouvola – Kuopio – Kajaani – Oulu

 - Helsinki – Lahti – Kouvola - Joensuu

 All trains include power outlets, WLAN, a restaurant car, services for disabled passengers and seats for passengers with allergies.

 Night trains in Finland

-There are several overnight options that can take you throughout the whole of Finland.
+There are several overnight options that can take you throughout the whole of Finland, branded as Santa Claus Express.
 Night trains have sleeping carriages and a restaurant car.
 Reservations are required.